wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 Typically custom functions are combined with a task pane in the same add-in.
 If you create your add-in project using the Yeoman Generator for Office Add-ins, the project will have a webpage for the custom functions, and a web page with UI for the task pane.

-## Use storage API to communicate with the task pane
+## Using storage API to communicate with the task pane

 Custom function code and task pane code (which uses Office.js) can't call or communicate directly with each other.
 But you can use a storage API that allows them to share data.
 A common scenario for using the storage API is when the add-in needs to share a security token for accessing a secure network resource.
 The user might first call a custom function that requires them to be signed in.
 After authentication, it receives the security token.
 Then it shares the security token using the storage API so that later, when the user opens the task pane, the task pane doesn't need to sign them in again.